cassandrakgomez/Dinnys-Dino-Adventure/README.md

 **Professor Samuel Ang:** For leading our game development course at UTSA.

 **Matthew Jimenez and Dylan Cordes:** For playtesting and feedback.

-# 🌟 Connect
-Have questions or feedback?
-Reach out to me:

-Email: cassandrakgomez@gmail.com

-GitHub: cassandrakgomez